apache/gravitino/docs/lakehouse-paimon-catalog.md

 - Only supports primary key Index.

+:::info
-:::info We cannot specify more than one primary key Index, and a primary key Index can contain multiple fields as a joint primary key.
+We cannot specify more than one primary key Index, and a primary key Index can contain multiple fields as a joint primary key.
 :::

+:::info
-:::caution Paimon Table primary key constraint should not be same with partition fields, this will result in only one record in a partition.
+Paimon Table primary key constraint should not be same with partition fields, this will result in only one record in a partition.
 :::

 ### Table column types